Q & A SESSION WITH PFI FOUNDER AND CEO KIRK KRACK

 Q: Is the course taught outside the USA?

-A: We’ve taught this program primarily in the USA and Canada and will be offering more programs both for interested freedivers and PFI instructors globally in the future.
+A: We’ve taught this program primarily in the USA and Canada and will be offering more programs for interested freedivers and PFI instructors globally in the future.

 Q: What’s the most rewarding part of your job?

 A: We didn't start down the road of developing the PFI Adaptive Freediver program for its market potential and potential revenue.
 In fact, when you look at the student-to-instructor ratios, the additional time required for the program, and many other variables, you can see where the business side of it falls off quickly.
 I feel very fortunate with my career path, my success within it, and the amazing people that I’ve met along the way, and I feel like this is a way of showing that gratitude and sharing my love of the ocean with others, particularly those who might not have that opportunity without our program.
-I’ve always had the philosophy and true belief that everyone, at some level of participation, should be able to enjoy our underwater world, and I’m thrilled to be able to help in that regard.
+I’ve always had the philosophy and true belief that everyone, at some level of participation, should be able to enjoy our underwater world, and I’m thrilled to be able to help.

 For future details and to book training for your group please call or email us using the information below: